 Following your Irish ancestors back to the records they created in Ireland seems like a natural next step, but if you're not armed with just the right information, the search can be slow-going.
-Use the following tips to help make your journey through Irish property records, including Griffith's Valuation at Ancestry.ca, as simple as possible.
+Use the following tips to help make your journey through Irish property records, including Griffith's Valuation at Ancestry.com, as simple as possible.

 GET THE REAL NAME.
-You want
+YOU

-the true Irish name, the one your ancestor was born with here.
-Search passenger arrival lists in Canada for the name of an immigrant ancestor used back in Ireland - these may have been Canadianized after only a short time in Canada.
+want the true Irish name, the one your ancestor was born with here.
+Search passenger arrival lists in America for the name an immigrant ancestor used back in Ireland - these may have been Americanized after only a short time in the States.
 Look for church records and consider family naming patterns as well.
-Also check websites that include Irish equivalents to common Canadian names.
+Also check websites that include Irish equivalents to common American names.

 CAST WIDE - AT FIRST.
 Start your search with the county and narrow to parish or townland if necessary.